Fredrik10a/EiffelEventToolkit/EiffelEventToolkit/README.md

 # Eiffel event toolkit with GraphQL API

-An example on how to use GraphQL API for quering.
+An example of how to use the GraphQL API for quering.

 ## Prerequisites
 To be able to use GraphQL it has to be defined as the Connecting method.